machinefi/w3bstream-android-sdk/README.md

 1. Open the website [https://mainnet.w3bstream.com/](https://mainnet.w3bstream.com/)
 2. Create your project on the website
 3. Generate your publisher key and token
-4. Consult the help document at [https://docs.w3bstream.com/introduction/readme](https://docs.w3bstream.com/introduction/readme)
+4. Consult the help document at [Geo-location with WASM Sample](https://iotex.larksuite.com/docx/UawQd67JPopjqHxlSZmuV9HjsEh)

 ### Setting up the dependency
 The latest release is available on [Maven Central](https://search.maven.org/artifact/com.w3bstream/w3bstream-android/1.0/aar).